astroandes/SatelliteShapeLG/paper/referee.md

 >  correlations for e.g. b/a vs. w could be discussed and
 >  investigated.

-We agree thatthe results from ELVIS are puzzling given the vast difference with respect to the Illustris simulations.
+We agree that the results from ELVIS are puzzling given the vast difference with respect to the Illustris simulations.
 We consider such a study far beyond the scope of this paper.
 This would require, at least, 1) having larger halo samples of halos in the